2woTimes/TagTimeModdingResources/README.md

 ## TagTimeModdingResources
-All the resources needed for modding TagTime, modding instructions for TagTime and other games that use the 2woTimes Godot modding loader.
+All the resources needed for modding TagTime, modding instructions for TagTime and other games that use the 2woTimes Godot modding loader will be added once there are.